-Furthermore, following the maturity of the first EFSF 1 programme for Portugal, on 5 December 2016, the EFSF returned €301.8 million of prepaid margin and accumulated investment returns to Portugal.
-The portion of the prepaid margin, accumulated investment returns and unused negative carry for the Member State Guarantors amounted to €4.0 million, which has not been paid out at the balance sheet date.
+Furthermore, following the maturity of the second EFSF 1 funding instrument issued for the programme for Portugal, on 5 December 2016, the EFSF returned €301.8 million of prepaid margin and accumulated investment returns to Portugal.
+The portion of the prepaid margin, accumulated investment returns and unused negative carry for the Member State Guarantors amounted to €4 million, which has not been paid out at the balance sheet date.